cicob/jiraApi/readme.md

 1. Install [PHP](http://php.net/) (i.e. 'php.exe' on a Windows-Machine)
 1. Clone this project
 1. Copy the file 'public/jira/bootstrap.php.template' to 'public/jira/bootstrap.php'
-1. Edit the file **'public/jira/bootstrap.php'** so that the path to 'src' matches your setup
+1. Edit the file **'public/jira/bootstrap.php'** so that the path to 'include' matches your setup
-1. Copy the file 'src/jira/jiraconfig.inc.php.template' to 'src/jira/jiraconfig.inc.php'
+1. Copy the file 'include/jira/jiraconfig.inc.php.template' to 'include/jira/jiraconfig.inc.php'
-1. Edit the file **'src/jira/jiraconfig.inc.php'** to include your JIRA-URL and personal JIRA-Credentials.
+1. Edit the file **'include/jira/jiraconfig.inc.php'** to include your JIRA-URL and personal JIRA-Credentials.
 A generic user is not foreseen (yet).

-NOTE: The path to 'src' in the file 'bootstrap.php' above must have forward-slash even if you run this on a PC.
+NOTE: The path to 'include' in the file 'bootstrap.php' above must have forward-slash even if you run this on a PC.

 NOTE 2 for PC:
 - In the same folder where 'php.exe' resides; copy the content from the provided file 'php.ini-development' into 'php.ini' and edit the created file.